Antongkt/Static-Analysis-of-Chrome-Extensions/js_code/README.md

-The module`collectAPIs.js` is used to detect API inside the provided javascript file, that might or might not be relevant.
+The module`collectAPIs.js` is used to detect API inside javascript files, that might or might not be relevant.
 Irrelevant APIs are filtered out by the python scripts that calls this module.

-The module `collectNestedScripts.js` will instead look for scripts being imported via statements inside the provided javascript file.
-It looks for `require` and `import` statements, and only prints the imported scripts found if the imported script is located inside the extension directory.
-This filters out script imports that are not local files, and reduces the work load on the python scripts of having to differentiate local and not local scripts being imported.
+The module `collectNestedScripts.js` will instead detect the import of scripts.
+It looks for `require` and `import` statements, and filters out script imports that are are not inside the local extension directory (these are normally remote script files and we do not analyse them)